shalm/metasurface-writer/patternWriter.md

 **poArrayGen(a,b,dim, generator_function, placement_function, pos=(0,0), arr=[])**

+Creates a metasurface layout according to the parameters with geometric shapes at each point.

+Parameters:

+    a (tuple): First vector

+    b (tuple): Second vector

+    dim (tuple): dimensions of the layout

+    generator_function (function): a function that takes in the output of the placement function and returns a gdspy shape

+    placement_function (function): a function that takes in a point coordinate and returns a value that the generator_function takes in

+    pos (tuple): the starting coordinates, optional.
+The default is (0,0).

+    arr (array): an array of the placed geometries, optional.
+The default is [].

+Returns:

+    arr (array): an array of all geometries that have been placed on the layout

 ### Basic Usage

 This demo creates a hexagonal layout with circles at a distance less than 25 and rectangles at all further points with the dimension 250 by 250.